The Welsh Boat Race: Background

 The Welsh Boat Race started in 2006. with just a senior men's and women's event and as popularity grew for the event and particularly the Swansea University Rowing Club grew in numbers (having been recently reinstated), a Novice event was added for both men and women in their first year of rowing.

 The race was held on a Wednesday, to complement the Welsh Varsity event and continued this way until 2009.
 It was then moved to a weekend date to enable more people to attend.

 The 2010 Welsh Boat Race was held on the River Tawe, in Swansea on Saturday 24 April.
-The aim was to alternate the venue between the two university rivers, but with superior facilities in Cardiff, it has been the venue of choice since.
+The aim was to alternate the venue between the two university rivers, but with superior facilities in Cardiff, it was the venue of choice for 4 years.
 It was again held on the River Tawe, Swansea, in 2015 and 2016, the event returning to the River Taff, Cardiff in 2017.

 For the first time, in 2017 Swansea won the overall series of Welsh Varsity Boat Races.
+This feat was repeated in 2024 and 2025.